 Golden Beach - credits: Aerial motion/Shutterstock.com

 Golden Beach, or ‘Chrisi Akti’ in Greek, is the largest, and for many, the most beautiful of the beaches of Paros.
-It is famous for its huge, pale sandy beach, deep blue shallow waters, and the currents that make it ideal for windsurfing.
+It is famous for its huge, pale sandy beach, deep blue shallow waters, and the currents that make it ideal for windsurfing on the Greek islands.

 Golden beach is fully organized with restaurants and bars flooding the area behind the tamarisk trees, and umbrellas and sunbeds along its entire length.
 You can also choose the greater region as the basis of your stay in Paros as there is a plethora of accommodation, hotels, and rooms to let, ready to accommodate you in order to be just a breath away from the amazing beach.